sdiehl/wiwinwlh/tutorial.md

 ----

 GHCI is the interactive shell for the GHC compiler.
 GHCi is where we will spend most of our time in every day development.
+Following is a table of useful GHCi commands.

 Command      Shortcut   Action
 -----------  ---------  --------------------------